react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

 ### React Native Directory

-The React Native direcotry can easily consume the `reactNativeManifest` by:
+The React Native directory can easily consume the `reactNativeManifest` by:
 1. Query the NPM registry with [their API](https://github.com/npm/registry/blob/master/docs/REGISTRY-API.md) to obtain the repository information.
 2. Query the repository information to obtain the `packge.json` and read the `reactNativeManifest` section.
+By putting these configurations in the package.json, React Native Directory can fetch only this file, rather than downloading the whole package and crawling its files.

 ## Future proof and extensibility